How Much Does Eyelid Surgery Cost? Fees & Financing

 After calculating the cost of surgeon's fees, anesthesia, surgical facility fees and all other expenses, the overall cost of eyelid surgery can range from $4,000 to $6,000, if not more.
 Many people don’t have this amount of money at their immediate disposal, but when the decision is made that it’s the right time to undergo the procedure, it becomes necessary to consider financing options.
 Practices almost always accept credit cards, but patients should carefully consider the associated interest rates of all available options.
 Also, several third-party financing companies deal exclusively with those who want or need treatments that are not covered by insurance.

 While cost is obviously an important consideration when it comes to eyelid surgery, it is not the most important one.
 Patients should remember that their health and cosmetic satisfaction are ultimately the top priorities.
 Choosing an inexperienced surgeon to save some money could cost far more in the long run if they require a corrective procedure or if they develop serious health complications.

-The four board-certified surgeons at Austin-Weston are committed to providing patients with the results they desire and the care and safety they deserve.
+The three board-certified surgeons at Austin-Weston are committed to providing patients with the results they desire and the care and safety they deserve.
 To learn more about your plastic surgery options, please call (703) 854-9841 to schedule a consultation.